Keynotes

 (Invited talk from Recent Journal Contributions)

-Julio Villalba
+Julio Villalba-Moreno

-Session 7: Hardware for Multiply-Accumulate, Dot Products and Matrix Multiplication (Chair: TBA)
+Session 7: Hardware for Multiply-Accumulate, Dot Products and Matrix Multiplication

 Location: 52.010